Apprenticeship in Team Leading and Supervising

 Step 4 End Point Assessment

-This is the last stage of your apprenticeship, where the skills, knowledge and professional behaviours you have acquired will be assessed by the end point assessor organisation, BIIAB.
-You will sit a knowledge test, and undergo an interview where you can demonstrate your competencies through professional discussions.
-BIIAB will also review the portfolio of evidence which you build throughout your apprenticeship.
+This is the last stage of your apprenticeship, where the skills, knowledge and professional behaviours you have acquired will be assessed by the end point assessor organisation.
+You will prepare and deliver a presentation followed by a question and answer session.
+In addition, you will undergo an interview focussed on the portfolio you build throughout your apprenticeship.
+The interview is designed to demonstrate your competencies through professional discussions.